yilozt/mutter-rounded/README.md

 There are pre-build packages which built by [@gregor160300](https://github.com/gregor160300), you can download packages from [https://gregor160300.stackstorage.com/s/I4YFXu82ay6mNE0C/en_US](https://gregor160300.stackstorage.com/s/I4YFXu82ay6mNE0C/en_US).

-Alternatively, you can build packages by yourself with scripts in `fedora_35` folder.
+Alternatively, you can build packages by yourself with scripts in `fedora` folder.
 It's neccesary to check the contents in scripts before you run it.

 ```bash
 git clone https://github.com/yilozt/mutter-rounded